soobinrho/deploy-nsustain.com/README.md

 input(type="imtcp" port="6514" ruleset="remote_test");
 ```

-I prefer using a ruleset for remote logs over using if statements.
 All rules are evaulated for all logs received until the end of all rules defined or until the log is discarded with `stop`, but using a ruleset allows you to "enhance the performance of rsyslog by defining a distinct set of actions bound to a specific input.
 In other words, filter conditions that will be inevitably evaluated as false for certain types of messages can be skipped."
+I prefer using a ruleset over using if statements for remote logs because its syntax is more pleasing to my eyes.

 <br>